-The bill directed the federal government to sell at least two oil leases on the coastal plain by the end of 2024, with the first by the end of 2021.
+The bill directed the federal government to carry out two oil and gas lease sales in the coastal plain by the end of 2024, with the first by the end of 2021.

 The Congressional Budget Office estimated the leasing program could generate $1.8 billion over a decade, to be split between Alaska and the federal government.